Telehealth - the Pandemic's Silver Lining

-Virtual treatment or telehealth is the one of the only silver linings during the dark cloud of the 2020 - 2022 pandemic.
-Telehealth allows our patients to adhere to health and other mitigating requirements, while continuing to receive treatment and the benefits of connection to the Sanford community.
+Virtual treatment or telehealth is one of the only silver linings during the dark cloud of the 2020 - 2022 pandemic.
+Telehealth allows our patients to adhere to health and other mitigating requirements while continuing to receive treatment and the benefits of connection to the Sanford community.
 In fact, as we all begin to emerge from the isolation of the past two years, our expanded telehealth programs are continuing for the foreseeable future and are available to those living in Michigan.

-Our virtual programs are available in Sanford Outpatient Center, Sanford Comprehensive Treatment for Eating Disorders, and the Family Program.
+Our virtual programs are available in Sanford Outpatient Center for substance use disorder, Sanford Comprehensive Treatment for Eating Disorders, and the Family Program.
 We also utilize virtual treatment for those in areas where addiction treatment is not readily available.
-And virtual treatment is ideal for Sanford patients who have completed residential treatment, but live outside of the Greater Grand Rapids, Michigan area.
-Those patients are able to participate in a long-term continuum of care while integrating back into their home and work environment.
+And virtual treatment is ideal for Sanford patients who have completed residential treatment but live outside of the Greater Grand Rapids, Michigan area.
+Those patients are able to participate in a long-term continuum of care while integrating back into their home and work environment (Michigan only).

 Telehealth is also ideal for those who are not medically stable or who cannot get to an in-person group because of childcare, work, or school commitments.
 Similarly, for those who are staying connected to the Sanford community long-term with alumni, living in recovery, or other programs.